Student activism: Early examples

 Student activism at the university level is nearly as old as the university itself.

 Students in Paris and Bologna staged collective actions as early as the 13th century, chiefly over town and gown issues.

 Student protests over broader political issues also have a long pedigree.
 In Joseon Dynasty Korea, 150 Sungkyunkwan students staged an unprecedented demonstration against the king in 1519 over the Kimyo purge.

 By country

 Argentina

-In Argentina, as elsewhere in Latin America, the tradition of student activism dates back to at least the 19th century, but it was not until after 1900 that it became a major political force. in 1918 student activism triggered a general modernization of the universities especially tending towards democratization, called the University Revolution (Spanish: revolución universitaria).
+In Argentina, as elsewhere in Latin America, the tradition of student activism dates back to at least the 19th century, but it was not until after 1900 that it became a major political force.
+In 1918 student activism triggered a general modernization of the universities especially tending towards democratization, called the University Revolution (Spanish: revolución universitaria).
 The events started in Córdoba and were accompanied by similar uprisings across Latin America.
+The Córdoba Manifesto encapsulates the interests of students' during this time in making their education institutions more democratic.

 Australia

-Australian Students have a long history of being active in political debates.
+Australian students have a long history of being active in political debates.
 This is particularly true in the newer universities that have been established in suburban areas.

 For much of the 20th century, the major campus organizing group across Australia was the Australian Union of Students, which was founded in 1937 as the Union of Australian University Students.
 The AUS folded in 1984.
 It was replaced by the National Union of Students in 1987.